ClusterLLM: Large Language Models as a Guide for Text Clustering: Our

+where we fix $\epsilon$ to be a small value, such as $2\%$.
+We then compute entropy based on these closest clusters with renormalized probabilities $p_{ik}^\prime$,

+where $p_{ik}^\prime=\frac{p_{ik}}{\sum_{k^\prime=1}^{K_{\text{closest}}} p_{i{k^\prime}}}$.
+We sort the entire dataset in descending order according to the entropies $H=\{h_i\}_{i=1}^N$.
+We introduce two hyperparameters $\gamma_{\text{high}}$ and $\gamma_{\text{low}}$ that control the proportion interval to filter out from ordered dataset.
+Our hypothesis is that higher entropy (smaller $\gamma_{\text{high}}$ and $\gamma_{\text{low}}$) anchors form more informative triplets that we verify in Section~\ref{sec:ablation_study}.
+In Step 2, we randomly sample two clusters $C_1,C_2$ from $K_{\text{closest}}$ closest clusters, and then sample two sentences $c_1,c_2$ from each of them as choices (see line~\ref{lst:sample_clusters} and line~\ref{lst:sample_data}).
+In another word, these choices should be either a positive or a hard negative to the anchor.
+Finally, we also remove triplets that are either repeated or have identical choice and anchor.
+We continue to sample triplets until reaching budget $Q$.

-\textbf{Remarks.} (1) Notice that, since the maximum number here is fixed by the user and it is not depended on the dataset size, our sampling is cost-efficient.
+\textbf{Remarks.} (1) Since $Q$ is defined by the user and is independent with the dataset size, our sampling is cost-efficient.
 For example, in our experiments, using $1,024$ queries can improve performance on both dataset scales of $\sim 3,000$ and $\sim 50,000$.
 (2) From the view of ground truth, the sampled triplets might contain ``both are correct'' or ``none of the above''.
-However, we argue that even these triplets might still provide soft aligning information.
-For instance, when both are incorrect, one still be closer than the other.
+However, we argue that even these triplets might provide soft aligning information, i.e. the ranking of closeness between choices.
 (3) Our sampling method may also be utilized in active learning to acquire human annotations when no prior knowledge is available on the categories.